dwrrehman/programming_language/readme.md

 # Untitled Programming Language

-  _The language with no name or syntax._

 This is a compiler for a general-purpose systems programming language.

- - It is imperative and procedural and compiled.

- - It is strongly, statically, nominally, and dependently typed.

- - It uses the LLVM compiler infrastructure, exclusively.

-The language's priorities:
+### The language's priorities:

- - Brutal simplicity and minimalism: compiler's total source code is limited to 1000 lines.
+ - *Brutal simplicity and minimalism*: compiler's total source code is limited to 1000 lines.

- - Maximal runtime performance: faster than by-hand assembly
+ - *Maximal runtime performance*: aims to be faster than by-hand assembly

- - Code readability: There is no mandatory syntax in the language.
+ - *Code readability*: There is literally no syntax in the language.

+### The language's traits:

+ - It is strictly _imperative and procedural_, and _compiled_.

+ - It is strongly, statically, nominally, and _dependently_ typed.

+ - It heavily and exclusively relies on the _LLVM compiler infrastructure_.

-This project is an implementation written in C, and uses the LLVM C API.
-This compiler will be ised to bootstrap the real compiler once this one is finished.
+The implementation for this compiler is written in C, and uses the LLVM C API.
+This compiler will be used to bootstrap the real compiler once this one is finished.

-Created By Daniel Rehman.
+Created By Daniel Warren Riaz Rehman.